Skip to main content

 Apply this workflow with Forma

-Set rules in plain language, preview every change, and undo anytime.
+Set rules in plain language, preview every change, and undo the recent batch if something was wrong.

 Related guides